From India to Japan, Thailand to Sri Lanka, enjoy a world of hot and spicy flavours at our favourite curry joints.

 Want to take your curry adventure into classy territory?
 Make a pilgrimage to Tonka Bar & Restaurant.
 Like sister venue Coda, the executive chef is Italian-Indian Adam D’Sylva, whose many claims to fame include first chef at Longrain.
-Try his Goan curry with Cone Bay barramundi, padron peppers, school prawns and dill.
-Or duck korma with teppal spiced packham pear and blood plums.
+Try his Goan curry with Cone Bay barramundi, school prawns and dill.
+Or duck korma with spiced quince and rhubarb.

 A Queen Victoria Market favourite for more than 20 years, Drums Cafe does good Indian curries, including classic butter chicken.
-However its forte is Sri Lankan cuisine, which is still a bit exotic in Melbourne.
-Try a sambal curry pouch, stuffed with either fresh okra, chilli prawn, or chicken, and be transported to Colombo.
+You can also test out some Sri Lankan cuisine, for something a little different.
+Try a spicy chicken curry with salad and rice or a hunger busting combo of tandoori chicken, vindaloo and vegetarian curry for $13.90.

 Keep it simple at Delhi Streets, which brings authentic Indian market food to the heart of Melbourne.
-You can’t go past the classic thali plates: one to three curries with rice, naan, pappadum and pickles, from the $12 veg option to the fancy $16 goat curry.
+You can’t go past the classic thali plates: two veg curries with rice, naan, pappadum and pickles, or the melt in your mouth $16 goat curry.
 You’ll have loose change leftover – but maybe not the tummy space – for a yummy Indian sweet or two.

 From breakfast until salaryman-going-home-time, Ichi Ichi Ku Izakaya puts Japanese curries on the Royal Botanic Gardens’ doorstep.
-Served with brown rice, they range from veg to wagyu beef, and the Cheesy Ebi Korroke Curry special.
-If you like the idea of crunchy prawn croquettes and melted cheese with your curry, you’ll love this.
+Served with brown rice, choose between their flavoursome curry yasai donburi (vegetables) or curry wagyu donburi (wagyu beef).